markusschaeffer/diploma-thesis/README.md

         - Block frequency: period
 - Block size: gasLimit (genesis.json) and targetGasLimit (geth)
 - Size of workload: amount of transactions (1-10000)
-- Type of workload: smart contract scenario (account,voting)
+- Type of workload: smart contract scenario (account, voting)
 - Blockchain network size: amount of nodes in the network (1-20)
 - Configuration of nodes in the network (CPU, RAM) (different AWS EC2 instances)
 - Number of miners (Ethash) or sealers (Clique) in the network